XiaojuanHu/MatSub/README.md

 Any feedback, questions, bug reports should be report through the [Issue Tracker](https://github.com/XiaojuanHu/MatSub/issues).

 ## License
-This package is provided under license:
+This project is licensed under the Apache License 2.0 – see the LICENSE file for details.

 ## Citation
 When using MatSub in published work, please cite the following paper: